 BrightFocus conducted a survey of all scientific reports developed through our grants.
 The study showed that the BrightFocus-supported findings are consistently cited by other scientists at twice the frequency as other research findings in the fields of Alzheimer's disease, macular degeneration, or glaucoma.
 A third-party roster of papers considered milestones in Alzheimer's disease lists 19 BrightFocus-supported papers, six percent of the total so honored.
 This is a remarkable result for an organization that provides less than one percent of global Alzheimer's disease research funding.
 This shows BrightFocus' success in identifying significant research.

-Part of the credit for this extraordinary success belongs to BrightFocus' Scientific Review Committees (SRC).
-Each of the three BrightFocus programs—Alzheimer's Disease Research, Macular Degeneration Research, and National Glaucoma Research—has its own SRC composed of established, well-regarded investigators from universities and research institutes worldwide.
-They carefully screen all applications to BrightFocus for research funding on the basis of scientific merit.
+Part of the credit for this extraordinary success belongs to the BrightFocus Scientific Review Committees (SRC).
+Each of the three BrightFocus programs—Alzheimer's Disease Research, Macular Degeneration Research, and National Glaucoma Research—has its own SRC composed of established and well-regarded investigators from universities and research institutes worldwide.
+Through a rigorous peer-review process, they carefully screen and make recommendations on grant applications based on scientific merit.

 Our funding acts as a catalyst in early-stage research.
 The BrightFocus programs are designed to provide initial funding for highly innovative experimental ideas.
 Most of the awardees use the BrightFocus donor award money to demonstrate key findings that lead to later interest and additional funding from industrial or governmental funding agencies.